Characterisation of Locally Compact Abelian Groups Having Spectral Synthesis: Introduction

+If we drop the condition of continuity of $f$ and $m$ in this theorem, then the solutions of \eqref{expmoneq} are called {\it generalized exponential $m$-monomials}.
+In particular, if $m=1$, then the solutions of \eqref{expmoneq} are called {\it generalized polynomials}.
+The smallest natural number $n$ which satisfies \eqref{expmoneq} is called the {\it degree} of $f$. .2cm

 Using these concepts we say that the variety $V$ on $G$ is {\it synthesizable}, if exponential monomials span a dense subspace in it.
 We say that {\it spectral synthesis} holds on $V$, if every subvariety of $V$ is synthesizable.
-We say that {\it spectral synthesis} holds on the group $G$, if every variety on $G$ is synthesizable.
+We say that {\it spectral synthesis} holds on the group $G$, or $G$ is {\it synthesizable} if every variety on $G$ is synthesizable.
 Hence Schwartz's theorem can be formulated by saying that spectral synthesis holds on $\R$.
 In the paper \cite{MR0098951}, M.~Lefranc proved that spectral synthesis holds on $\Z^n$.
 In \cite{MR0177260}, R.~J.~Elliott made an attempt to prove that spectral synthesis holds on every discrete Abelian group, but his proof was incorrect.
 In fact, a counterexample for Elliott's statement was given in \cite{MR2039084}.
-In \cite{MR2340978}, a characterization theorem was proved for discrete Abelian groups having spectral synthesis. .2cm
+In \cite{MR2340978}, a characterization theorem was proved for discrete Abelian groups having spectral synthesis.
+Several papers studied spectral analysis and synthesis on different special locally compact Abelian groups ( see e.g. \cite{MR3137136, MR3438592}) but no general characterization theorem has been available so far. .2cm

 In the present paper we give a complete characterization of those locally compact Abelian groups on which spectral synthesis holds.
 Using the localization method we worked out in \cite{Sze23}, we show that if spectral synthesis holds on a locally compact Abelian group, then it also holds on its extensions by a locally compact Abelian group consisting of compact elements (see \cite{Sze23a}), and on its extensions to a direct sum with the group of integers (see \cite{Sze23b}).
 Finally, using the results of Schwartz \cite{MR0023948} and Gurevich \cite{MR0390759} we apply the structure theory of locally compact Abelian groups.